dch42/sort_albums/README.md

 # sort_albums
 ***Script is a work in progress, use with caution***

 Shell script to sort unsorted directory of album folders into alphabetically organized subfolders.
+Assumes album folders begin with artist name, e.g. `%Artist-%Year-%Album`.

 ## Setup